BishopFox/BrokenHill/README.md

 Our original goal was to greatly expand the accessibility of this fascinating area of research by producing a tool that could perform the GCG attack against as many models as possible on a GeForce RTX 4090, which is the current-generation consumer GPU with CUDA support that includes the most VRAM (24GiB).
 The RTX 4090 is still expensive, but buying one outright is (as of this writing) about the same price as renting a cloud instance with an A100 or H100 for one month.
 Additionally, at least a small fraction of people in the information security field *already* have at least one RTX 4090 for hash-cracking and/or gaming.

-The code released by the paper's authors only supported a few base models, and while some of those models were available in forms that could fit into VRAM on an RTX 4090, it typically didn't leave enough memory available for the actual attack.
+The code released by Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson only supported a few base models, and while some of those models were available in forms that could fit into VRAM on an RTX 4090, it typically didn't leave enough memory available for the actual attack.

 Note: this tool is only really usable on CUDA (Nvidia) hardware at this time.
 Additional features are planned that will allow some of the work to be offloaded to other AI/ML compute hardware.
 Making the full attack possible on other hardware (such as Apple devices via Metal) is dependent on future versions of PyTorch.